Bennett Airport

 Bennett Airport (FAA LID: 1N5) is a privately owned public-use airport located in Salisbury, Maryland, USA.

+Location and Access

+Bennett Airport is accessible via Naylor Mill Road and is situated near major highways US 50 and US 13, providing convenient access to the Delmarva Peninsula region.
+The airport serves the general aviation community, offering facilities for flight training and aircraft maintenance.

 Facilities and aircraft

 There are nine aircraft based at this airport, eight single-engine and one ultralight.

 In 2014, the airport had 46,000 aircraft operations for an average of 41 per week.